CNET goes over the hits and misses that helped define our year in smartphones.

 The newly launched Motorola smartphone joins an elite list of Verizon devices capable of HD Voice and Video Calling.

 A fantastic entry-level phone, the new G is sold unlocked and features a big screen, a fast processor and Android KitKat.

 Even with its hefty design, the Motorola Droid Turbo's robust battery, powerful processor and vivid display put it on the short list for Verizon customers.

 What happened in wrist tech across smartwatches and fitness bands this year?
 A lot, both good and bad.
 Here are the biggest trends encapsulated in some of the most memorable products we've seen.

-In addition to its 1080p display, 13-megapixel camera, and quad-core processor, the new Moto X has more design options than before.
+In addition to its Snapdragon 801 quad-core processor, 1080p display, and 13-megapixel camera, Motorola's second-gen Moto X features custom design options that now include leather backings.

 Featuring a 3,900mAh battery, a 1440p quad HD display, and a 21-megapixel camera, the high-end Droid Turbo is available exclusively on Verizon.

 The third in the Moto G series, this latest effort takes hardware specs a step further, with an 8-megapixel camera and a 5-inch screen.